Effective Date: March 27, 2020

 We’ll also share Personal Data if we buy, sell, transfer, or merge parts of our business with another company.

-8.2 We share your Personal Data outside third parties only to enable us to fulfil our part of our contract with you (GDPR art.
+8.2 We share your Personal Data outside third parties only to enable us to fulfill our part of our contract with you (GDPR art.
 6(1)(b)), because you have consented to it (GDPR art.
 6(1)(a)), or because it’s necessary for a legal or regulatory requirement (GDPR art.
 6(1)(c)).
 None of these third parties are allowed to use your Personal Data in any way that is different from the reasons we outline here.

 9. International transfers